eventsauce-symfony/eventsauce-bundle/README.md

 [About Outbox](https://eventsauce.io/docs/message-outbox/)

-If you want to use the message outbox for doctrine message repository, you need to install the package
+If you want to use the message outbox for doctrine message repository, you need to install this [package](https://github.com/andrew-pakula/eventsauce-outbox)

 ```bash
 composer require andreo/eventsauce-outbox